eyang22/Resume/README.md

 -- --
 **Application Programmer, Sefnco Communications** _(October 2019 - current, Puyallup WA)_

+- Gained experience in communicating with multiple users of their needs and wants in an app and successfully executing idease to cement.
-- Developed, updated, and maintained multiple in house applications using C#, sql and angular.
+- Managed all database and windows forms apps using c# and sql.
 - Implemented best practices and agile development methodologies from day one.
+- Learned to debug.
 - Gained needed experience of working with a team.

 **Manager, E-Z Mart** _(April 2017 - October 2019, Tacoma, WA)_